present perfect tense grammar

 Learn English The Present Perfect Grammar

-In this grammar lesson, you learn about The Present Perfect in English and how to use it in your English conversation and writing.
-Just follow examples and write them down a few times to learn them very well.
+In this grammar lesson, you learn about Present Perfect Tense Grammar in English and how to use it in your English conversation and writing.
+Just follow the present perfect tense examples and write them down a few times to learn them very well.
 After finishing this lesson, you should work on its quiz.

 Grammar Recap

-In our previous lesson, we covered the Have Present & Past If you just landed on this page, we suggest that you complete our previous lesson including its quizzes before continuing on this lesson.
+In our previous lesson, we covered the Have Past Tense or Present Tense If you just landed on this page, we suggest that you complete our previous lesson including its quizzes before continuing on this lesson.

 Requirement Lessons